djalbat/reaction/README.md

 ## Changes in forcing updates

-As of version 1.6 the functionality of the `forceUpdate()` method has been changed.
+As of version 1.6, the functionality of the `forceUpdate()` method has been changed.
 Previously, if its `update` argument was defined it would call the `render()` method and pass on the update, otherwise it would call the `remount()` method and not pass on the update.
 Now, since the `remount()` method itself calls the `render()` method, it was thought best to have the option to also pass it an update so as to give an element the chance to remount itself as a direct consequence of an update.
-Therefore the `forceUpdate()`` method now simply calls the `remount()` method and passes on the update.
+Therefore the `forceUpdate()` method now simply calls the `remount()` method and passes on the update.
 To summarise:

-* When an element is first mounted, its `render()` method is called without an update and should return the element's children.
+* When an element is first mounted, its `render()` method is called without an update.

-* When an element's state is changed, its `render()` method is again called without an update and should return the element's children.
+* When an element's state is changed, its `render()` method is again called without an update.

-It is perfectly safe to return `null` from a `render()` method or in fact leave the return value undefined.
-In this case it will be coerced to an empty array.
+In either case the `render()` method should return the element's children.
+However, It is perfectly safe to return `null` or in fact to leave the return value undefined.
+In this case the return value will be coerced to an empty array.

 If you want to change an element as the result of an update you now have two clear choices: